PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCNNNN-Support-Experimental-Features.md

 This RFC is about adding the Experimental Feature support in PowerShell through the PowerShell configuration.

-The Experimental Feature support in PowerShell is to provide a mechanism for experimental features to coexist with exsiting stable features in PowerShell or PowerShell modules.
+The Experimental Feature support in PowerShell is to provide a mechanism for experimental features to coexist with existing stable features in PowerShell or PowerShell modules.
 An experimental feature would not be enabled unless a user opt in by properly configuring the `powershell.config.json` file.
 Experimental features should not affect any stable features